azat-co/practicalnode/chapter1/chapter1.md

 ## Node.js Core Modules

 Unlike other programming technologies, Node.js doesn’t come with a heavy standard library.
-The core modules of node.js are a bare minimum, and the rest can be cherry-picked via the NPM registry.
+The core modules of node.js are a bare minimum, and the rest can be cherry-picked via the npm registry.
 The main core modules, classes, methods, and events include the following:

 - `http`(<http://nodejs.org/api/http.html#http_http>)